alaaamady/polls-api/README.md

 `pip install -r requirements.txt`

-5. Set up the database:
+5. Configure the postgres database by setting up a local database or a hosted one and then set up the following environment variables in your root project `.env` file:

 ```
 ## .env file